rabyyuson/minimalist/README.md

 yarn build
 ```

+and then navigate to http://localhost:8080/ and you should see your new shiny app!

+### Other features

-GraphQL endpoint is located at:
+The app uses [GraphQL](https://graphql.org/)!
+The endpoint is located at:

 ```
 http://localhost:8080/graphql
 ```

+### Future additions

+1. Relay Modern
+2. Database Connection
+3. Responsive Design
+4. and a whole lot more..!